-There also exists a radical critique of modernity that has lost all hope and therefore all willingness to cure modernity.
-This perspective is anarcho-primitivism.
-In a sense, anarcho-primitivism takes the critiques voiced by Heidegger, Illich and Marcuse to their logical extreme; anarcho-primitivism is prepared to draw the radical consequence of their dire diagnoses - to wit, it advocates humanity's return to not only anti-modern but even to precivilization lifestyles.
+The second perspective, John Zerzan's anarcho-primitivism, takes all the previous critiques to their logical extreme; it would actually welcome the collapse of global civilization, advocating humanity's return to not only anti-modern but even pre-Neolithic lifestyles.
 Hence, hunter-gatherers are portrayed as the ideal (and only sustainable) form of human life on earth.
 This may be exemplified by Zerzan's volume "Against Civilization", where he claims that "we have taken a monstrously wrong turn with symbolic culture and division of labor" and that "the logic of domestication, with its demand to control everything, now shows us the ruin of civilizations that ruins the rest" (Zerzan 1999: 221).
-Also, Zerzan approvingly includes an excerpt of "Industrial society and its future" by Theodore Kaczynski, the so-called "Unabomber", whose mail-bombing campaign targeted individuals singled out for their representing industrialized technology-based civilization, as opposed to the aspired nature-centered anarchism.
-While rejecting Kaczynski's method, Zerzan promotes the same anti-modern perspective, taken to its extreme, primitivist end.
+So where the Dark Mountain followers hope that art and poetry provide a refuge for humanity, the anarcho-primitivists would even discard symbolic culture.
+Also, Zerzan approvingly includes an excerpt of "Industrial society and its future" by Theodore Kaczynski, the so-called "Unabomber", whose mail-bombing campaign targeted individuals singled out for their representing industrial civilization.
+While rejecting Kaczynski's method, Zerzan promotes the same anti-modern perspective, taken to its most extreme end.